snty181/Python-sorting-algorithms/README.md

 # Python code files
-Python files with some sorting algorithms (bubble for example)
+Python files with some sorting algorithms programmed by myself